castai/docs/docs/guides/spot.md

 ### Node Affinity

-**When to use:** spot instances are preffered, however if they are not available use on-demand node
+**When to use:** spot instances are preffered, if they are not available fall-back to on-demand nodes

 In case when spot instance is interrupted, however on-demand nodes in the cluster have available capacity, pods that previously ran on spot instance would be scheduled on available on-demand nodes if following affinity rule is applied: